 It said this extra time will allow them to achieve authorisation, transfer their plan or wind down their business in an orderly way.
 It will also apply to firms who have withdrawn their application and not reapplied.
 But during this period they will not be able to sell new funeral plans.

-This article has been updated since it was first published on 9 April 2022.
-The last update was on 9 May 2022 to the table on providers and their application statuses, plus more information on the FCA's transitional period.
+This article has been updated since it was first published on 9 April 2022 and has been updated several times since then.
+The last update was on 17 June 2022, to publish the list of firms the FCA is intending to authorise.